An Introduction to Node.js

 request and

-response) which contain the request from the user and the response, which we use to send back a 200 HTTP status code, along with our “Hello World!” message.
+response).
+These contain the request from the user and the response, which we use to send back a 200 HTTP status code, along with our “Hello World!” message.

 Finally, we tell the server to listen for incoming requests on port 3000, and output a message to the terminal to let us know it’s running.

-Obviously, there’s lots more to creating even a simple server in Node (for example, it is important to handle errors correctly), so I’d advise you to check the documentation if you’d like to find out more.
+Obviously, there’s a lot more to creating even a simple server in Node (for example, it’s important to handle errors correctly), so I’d advise you to check the documentation or consult our tutorial if you’d like to find out more.

 What Kind of Apps Is Node.js Suited To?

 Node is particularly suited to building applications that require some form of real-time interaction or collaboration — for example, chat sites, or apps such as CodeShare, where you can watch a document being edited live by someone else.
-It’s also a good fit for building APIs where you’re handling lots of requests that are I/O driven (e.g. which need to perform operations on database), or for sites involving data streaming, as Node makes it possible to process files while they’re still being uploaded.
-If this real-time aspect of Node is something you’d like to look into more, check out our series Build a Node.js-powered Chatroom Web App.
+It’s also a good fit for building APIs where you’re handling lots of requests that are I/O driven (such as those needing to perform operations on a database), or for sites involving data streaming, as Node makes it possible to process files while they’re still being uploaded.
+If this real-time aspect of Node is something you’d like to look into more, check out our tutorial on Building a Real-time Chat App.

-Yet saying this, not everyone is going to be building the next Trello or the next Google Docs and really, there’s no reason that you can’t use Node to build a simple CRUD app.
+Yet saying this, not everyone is going to be building the next Trello or the next Google Docs, and really, there’s no reason that you can’t use Node to build a simple CRUD app.
 However, if you follow this route, you’ll soon find out that Node is pretty bare-bones and that the way you build and structure the app is left very much up to you.
-Of course, there are various frameworks you can use to reduce the boilerplate, with Express having established itself as the primary framework of choice.
+There are various frameworks you can use to reduce the boilerplate, with Express having established itself as the front runner.
 Yet even a solution such as Express is minimal, meaning that if you want to do anything slightly out of the ordinary, you’ll need to pull in additional modules from npm.
 This is in stark contrast to frameworks such as Rails or Laravel, which come with a lot of functionality out of the box.

 If you’d like to look at building a basic, more traditional app, check out our tutorial How to Build and Structure a Node.js MVC Application.